 m/s

-You already know what speed is.
-Your car might move at a speed of 25 miles per hour.
-You probably walk at a speed of 2 or 3 miles per hour.
+You already know what speed is; the distance something travels divided by the time it took to travel.
+In everyday life we usually measure this in km/hr or miles per hour.
 The SI unit for speed is meters per second, written m/s; one meter per second is roughly how fast a person walks.
 Note that speed is never negative.

 Velocity